jordynMcginnis/crypto-chart/README.md

-/github.hubspot.com/pace/docs/welcome/) outside of the bundled code.
-* Some library may be incompatible with Webpack and you have no other option but to include it as a `<script>` tag.
+ibrary may be incompatible with Webpack and you have no other option but to include it as a `<script>` tag.

 Note that if you add a `<script>` that declares global variables, you also need to read the next section on using them.